dhis2-metadata/CRVS_COD/docs/cod_installation_guide.md

-# WHO Cause of Death - Tracker and Event Installation Guide
+# WHO Cause of Death - Tracker and Event Installation Guide { #cod-installation }

 Version 1.2.0 for DHIS 2.34 and higher